 NASCAR Power Rankings: Denny Hamlin takes top spot after Bubba Wallace wins

-NASCAR Power Rankings: Hamlin takes top spot after Wallace's win originally appeared on NBC Sports Bayarea
+NASCAR Power Rankings: Hamlin takes top spot after Wallace's win originally appeared on NBC Sports Philadelphia

 The second race of the 2022 NASCAR playoffs resulted in another shocker.